mjgardner87/breathing_app/INSTALL.md

    - You may need to enable "Install from Unknown Sources" in your settings (Settings → Apps → Special access → Install unknown apps).
 4. **Run**: Open "Innerfire" from your app drawer.

-**Note on Audio**: All necessary audio files (voice cues and bells) are now **bundled** with the application.
+**Note on Audio**: All necessary audio files (breath textures, voice cues, and bells) are now **bundled** with the application.
 You do not need to manually download or configure audio files.

 ---